yairgoldy/antigen_ct/Readme.txt

-nonAgdemo.R containes a dataframe named "nonAgdemo", which includes the Ct value of patients without an AG tests.
+nonAgdemo.R containes a dataframe named "nonAg", which includes the Ct value of patients without an AG tests.
 All columns included here are defined as previously.